matthewcrews/blog/content/blog/2022/02/high-performance-observation-tracking/index.md

 ```

 Not bad.
 It's not as fast as the `Int64Tracker` but is still faster than the `BoolArrayTracker`.
 The major upside compared to the `Int64Tracker` is that it is not limited to 64 items, and we can track as many as we would like.
 I feel like there's more that could be done here, but I wanted to share what I have found so far.

+If you have critiques or thoughts on how to improve, I'd love to hear it.
+All the code can be found [here](https://github.com/matthewcrews/BitFieldTracking).
+Feel free to make suggestions or pull requests.

 If you liked this post and want to hear more about writing high-performance F# and Mathematical Programming, please subscribe to my list!